 The world is changing due to economic, monetary and politic resets.
 First, the economy in the US seems to be improving.
-We can see it our local businesses and the purchasing habits of our communities.
+We can see it our local businesses and the purchasing habits of our communities, and more on-shoring activity.
 We even see charitable contributions on the upswing, not just from the higher income groups, but across the community.

 Economic development organizations are seeing more site searches both domestically and from foreign investors.
 Companies are looking at how to best position themselves related to monetary policy, import/export regulations and tariffs, taxation, and political activities in various places in the world as they relate to stability and economic growth.